Santodan/santodan-custom-nodes-comfyui/README.md

 ### 📤 Cache Behavior

 LoRA metadata (like trigger words) is cached to speed up repeat runs.

-Use force_refresh_cache: True to clear and reload cache.
+Use `force_refresh_cache`: True to clear and reload cache.
 This helps avoid performance issues with large LoRA libraries.

 ---